-Article 2.2 - Pre-Master's programme
+Article 2.3 - Pre-Master's programme

 - 1. Holders of a degree other than that stated in Article 2.1 of Part B of these Regulations must submit a request for admission to the Admissions Board of the degree programme.
 The Admissions Board may decide that the student must complete a Pre-Master's programme, to be designed on an individual basis, in order to gain admission to the degree programme.
 Such a Pre-Master's programme may have a student workload of no more than 60 ECTS. - 2.
-A maximum term of four consecutive semesters will apply to the successful completion of the Pre-Master's programme.
-Students who exceed this period will not be permitted to reregister for the relevant Pre-Master's programme. - 3.
-Students who are required to follow a Pre-Master's programme in order to gain admission to an English-taught Master's degree programme or specialization must satisfy the language requirement set out in Section 2 of Part B of the Teaching and Examination Regulations of the relevant Master's degree for students with foreign qualifications.
+A maximum term of four consecutive semesters will apply to the successful completion of the Pre-Master's programme. - 3.
+Students who are required to follow a Pre-Master's programme in order to gain admission to an English-taught Master's degree programme or specialization must satisfy the language requirement set out in Section 2 of Part B of the Teaching and Examination Regulations of the relevant Master's degree for students with foreign qualifications. - 4.
+The stipulations concerning Pre-Master's programmes in the University of Groningen Regulations for Registration and Tuition Fees 2019-2020 apply.

-Article 2.3 - Admissions Board
+Article 2.4 - Admissions Board

 - 1. The Admissions Board has the power to decide on behalf of the Faculty Board in matters concerning admission to the degree programme. - 2.
 The composition and duties of the Admissions Board are set out in the Faculty Regulations for the Faculty of Arts. - 3.
-The study advisor for the degree programme may be appointed as an advisory member. - 4.
+The study advisor for the degree programme (or a similar staff member of the same faculty) may be appointed as an advisory member. - 4.
 The Faculty Board is responsible for appointing the members of the Admissions Board.

-Article 2.4 - Entrance examination for the Honours College Master's programme: criteria
+Article 2.5 - Entrance examination for the Honours College Master's programme: criteria